-MCH 201 CATIA I
+CATIA I

 Gain introductory knowledge of 3D and parametric design using CATIA V5 software to create basic parts and assemblies in solids and wireframe.

-Prerequisite: Instructor's permission required.
+Instructor permission required.

 INTRODUCTION TO CNC

 Introduction to CNC programming software and setups using CAD/CAM interfacing and project milling, drilling, and lathe turning.
 Actual machining jobs from industry may be utilized.